zkutalik/ssimp_software/pseudocode.md

 `--window.flanking.length [250e3]` flanking region each side

+### Note
-**If no impute.range, not impute.snps is chosen, then all variants in the refpanel are imputed that are not provided as tag SNPs.**
+- If no `impute.range`, not `impute.snps` is chosen, then all variants in the refpanel are imputed that are not provided as tag SNPs.
+- if your positions are not on hg19, you can use LiftOver as a command line tool: http://genome.ucsc.edu/cgi-bin/hgLiftOver